 Get Ready for Fall Fun!

 The first hints of autumn are in the air, and it’s the perfect time to plan your fall fun in New England.
-Here are some suggestions to get you started:
+Here are five suggestions to get you started:

 This charming town in Midcoast Maine loves all things pumpkin!
 You’ll have a ball checking out the Pumpkin Regatta, Giant Pumpkin Drop, official Great Pumpkin Commonwealth weigh-off, giant pumpkin carving, and so much more.
 Pumpkinfest’s mission is to educate the public about the agricultural science involved in growing giant pumpkins.
 It also provides local non-profit organizations with an opportunity to share information about their activities.